Robinhood Paper Trading

 The Cost of Trading at Robinhood

-has reached the very bottom of the scale by offering zero dollar commissions.
+keeps many trading costs at the bottom of the scale by offering $0 online commissions.
 Yes, that’s right.

 Cost Comparison